covid-visualizer/alpha/README.md

 * Scipy

 Use `pip` to install the code modules.
 The `requirements.txt` file lists the version numbers that the developer used.
 As always, installing inside a virtualenv is recommended.

+<a name="quirks"></a>
+# Quirks

+Geographic regions are universally referred to as "counties."
+That is a reflection of the application focus of the original implementation.

 <a name="features"></a>
 # Features